Secretary of the Senate

 The Florida Senate Glossary is a selection of terms commonly used in the Florida Legislature, including words and phrases that have a usage unique to the Florida Senate.

 The Florida Senate Handbook

-Published by the Office of the Secretary biennially, the Florida Senate Handbook provides information on Senators and officers.
+Published biennially, the Florida Senate Handbook provides information on Senators and officers.
 It outlines and describes the Senate, its operations, and its relationship with the House and the other branches of government.
 It is distributed free of charge to Capitol visitors and other interested Floridians to enhance their knowledge and understanding of Florida's government, and particularly, the Florida Senate.
-Archives of previous handbooks are available at archive.flsenate.gov.
+Previous handbooks are available on the Internet.

 The Florida Senate Rules and Manual

-The Florida Senate Rules and Manual contains the Senate Rules, a list of Senate officers and members, germanity standards, forms of common motions, and the State Constitution.
+The Florida Senate Rules and Manual contains the Senate rules, a list of Senate officers and members, germanity standards, forms of common motions, and the State Constitution.
 Copies of this manual are available in the Senate Services Center.
-Archives of previous Senate Rules are available at archive.flsenate.gov.
+Senate rules from 1839 to the present are available on the Internet.

 The Florida Senate Handbook for Kids

 The Florida Senate Handbook for Kids (PDF) contains facts about the Legislature and games and puzzles designed to help students learn.